dentarg/auth0-blog/_posts/2017-01-23-beating-json-performance-with-protobuf.markdown

 ### Test Sample

-To support the measurements, I have created three Protobuf messages: `Address`, to hold just the street and number; `Person`, to hold the name, a collection of addresses, a collection of mobile numbers and a collection of email addresses; `People`, to hold a collection of `Person` messages.
+To support the measurements, I have created three Protobuf messages: `Address`, to hold just the street and number; `Person`, to hold the name, a collection of addresses, a collection of mobile numbers, and a collection of email addresses; `People`, to hold a collection of `Person` messages.
 These messages were assembled together in an application with four RESTful endpoints:

 1. One that accepted `GET` requests and returned a list of 50 thousand people in Protobuf format.
 2. Another one that accepted `GET` requests and returned the same list of 50 thousand people, but in JSON format.